sluofoss/Quartz-Digital-Garden/content/Learn/Zettelkasten/ZettelKasten Options.md

 - vscode/vscodium + #foam + #logseq + #loam

   - #loam is vscode extension
+  - #foam bubble is not exclusive with obsidian markdown, and can also use quartz to publish

 - vscode/vscodium + #dendron

   - in maintenance mode, no longer in active development.